lightspeedwp/lsx-demo-theme/docs/logs/journal.md

 Forked the starter repo and cloned it locally.
 The difference between forking and cloning is now clear to me.
 Used VS Code and terminal for the first time together.

 ## Entry 3: First Commit & Pull Request
 Edited README.md and added my first markdown file.
 Committed with a message describing the change, then pushed to my fork.
 Opened a pull request—felt accomplished!
-Noticed the importance of clear commit messages and PR descriptions.
+Noticed the importance of clear commit messages and PR descriptions